Deep Sleep Benefits: 8 Reasons You Cannot Afford to Skip It

 1. Deep Sleep Benefits Your Brain by Flushing Out Toxins

 During deep sleep, your brain flushes out toxins through the glymphatic system, including proteins linked to Alzheimer’s disease.
-Skimping on rest isn’t just tiring; it could be harming your long-term brain health.
+Skimping on rest is not just tiring; it could be harming your long-term brain health.
+Research from the University of Rochester found that the glymphatic system is nearly ten times more active during sleep than during waking hours, making deep sleep the single most important time for brain detoxification.

 2. Lack of Sleep Makes You More Anxious and Emotionally Reactive